 The content teaches you how to manage worry, stay active, manage sleep problems, stay connected with yourself and others, problem-solve and more.
 Before you start, you are asked a series of questions to gauge how you are feeling.

 ✔ At the end of the lesson there are multiple resources. – 11 written resources.
-These cover a wide variety of standard cognitive behaviour therapy (CBT) tools and topics such as Worry Time, and a problem-solving worksheet. – Two audio resources (mindfulness and progressive muscle relaxation). – One abstract animated video (breathing exercise). – There is also an 8-page summary section going over the topics and tips, finishing off with a few worksheets (similar to the downloadable ones).
+These cover a wide variety of standard cognitive behaviour therapy (CBT) tools and topics such as Worry Time, and a problem-solving worksheet. – One abstract animated video (breathing exercise). – There is also an 8-page lesson section going over the topics and tips, finishing off with a few worksheets (similar to the downloadable ones).

 ✔ The session has a validated mental health screening questionnaire (which you can skip).

 ✔ You can either sign up for free on your own, or a clinician (eg, your doctor or CBT therapist) can ‘refer’ you and monitor your progress and mental health questionnaire scores.
 The clinician cannot interact with you in any way on the platform.

 ✘ There is no mobile app, but the web page is mobile-optimised.
 Best suited for tablets, laptops or desktop computers.

 ✘ There are several disadvantages to online CBT.
 These include: – low adherence when unguided – lack of direct monitoring unless your GP's practice is set up for this – technology accessibility – English literacy requirements.

 ✘ There is a general lack of video elements.